Cirrus-Minor/witchblast/readme.txt

 Credits
 -------
+Seby: code and music
-Seby: code, music and 2D art
+Vetea: 2D art
-Sideous: the main character design and graphics
-Portoss01: bats and snake graphics
 R0d: particles system and multilingual support coding

 The sound used in the game come from: